mdipierro/kpar/README.md

 [report_provenance.csv](example/report_provenance.csv): A CSV list of parameters and where (filename, line number) they are defined.

+### Caveat 1

+While the root can have and arbitrary name and one can have multiple ``Obj``ects, there must be only one root since all paths are relative to the one root.

+### Caveat 2

-**Caveat**: You can assign any object to a KPar `Obj()` but it will be inejcted and recursively transformed.
+You can assign any object to a KPar `Obj()` but it will be injested and recursively transformed.
 Only bool, long, float, and strings can be leafs unless a value is wrapped into `naive(...)`.

 For example: